external-mirrors/mitra/FEDERATION.md

 <a name="fep-ae97-c2s-api"></a>
 ## FEP-ae97 C2S API

-In addition to `X-Rsa-Secret-Key` header specified in the FEP, the following headers are required for registration of portable actors:
+The `X-Invite-Code` HTTP header is required for registration of portable actors.

-- `X-Ed25519-Secret-Key`: multibase encoded Ed25519 key.
-- `X-Invite-Code`: invite code.

 ## Subscriptions